-Gum disease lead to gingivitis or periodontitis is the main cause for tooth loss in adults. periodontitis is the inflammation of the gums and other structures that support the teeth.
+Gum disease lead to gingivitis or periodontitis is the main cause for tooth loss in adults.
+Periodontitis is the inflammation of the gums and other structures that support the teeth.
 It is caused by bacteria and is characterised by red, swollen, bleeding gums, loose teeth and bad breath.
-If periodontitis is left untreated it progresses and ultimately results in loss of teeth.
+If periodontitis is left untreated, It progresses and ultimately results in loss of teeth.

 Plaque is the cause of gum disease, which makes it imperative that we maintain a high standard of oral hygiene.
 Plaque turns into calculus (sometimes called tartar) which bonds to the tooth so strongly that is can only be professionally removed.
 Regular brushing, flossing and rinsing with mouth wash accompanied by regular dental visits and cleans can help prevent gum disease.

-Seville to ensure we can identify any arising concerns.
 Scaling, polishing and a thorough analysis of hard and soft tissue, all help determine the health of your gums and teeth.

 Brush lightly; brushing too hard can cause gums to recede.
-Plaque attaches to teeth and can't be totally removed by rinsing, but just a light brushing will do the trick.
+Plaque that attaches to teeth can't be totally removed by rinsing, but just a light brushing will do the trick.
 Try holding your toothbrush the same way you hold a pen.
 This encourages a lighter stroke.

 Brush for at least two minutes.
 Set a timer if you have to, but don't skimp on brushing time.
 Longer is fine, but two minutes is the minimum time needed to adequately clean all your teeth.

 Always use a toothbrush with "soft" or "extra soft" bristles.
 The harder the brush, the greater the risk of harming gum tissue.